iholston/mountaincar-v0/README.md

 The basic algorithm:
 1. Initialize Q(s1,s2,a) to small random values.
 2. Observe current state.
 3. Choose an action based on exploration strategy.
+This implements an epsilon-greedy strat where epsilon decays over time.
 4. Execute action and observe reward and new state.
 5. Update Q(s1,s2,a) based on the q-learning algorithm:
    <i>Q(s1,s2,a) = (1-alpha)Q(s1,s2,a) + alpha(reward + gamma(maxQ(nextstate, all actions))</i>
    <i>alpha</i> = learning rate
    <i>gamma</i> = discount rate
 6. Repeat 2-5 until convergence.

-Exploration strategy is epsilon-greedy strategy where epsilon decays over time.